Duologic/ghost-dromomania/README.md

 ```

-We didn't include the DO api token in source for obvious security reasons, so we still have to change that in the cluster.
+I didn't include the DO API token in source for obvious security reasons, so it still has to be changed in the cluster.

 ```bash
     echo -n $DIGITALOCEAN_API_TOKEN | base64 | pbcopy